nkroberts01/startup/README.md

 ssh -i /Users/nkroberts/Downloads/production.pem ubuntu@3.22.162.199

 A-name records is a direct mapping of domain name to IP address, C-name Records map a domain name to another domain name and then to an IP address.

+Caddy acts as a gateway to different web services, hosts web application files, and can enable HTTPS.
+~/Caddyfile